-Our mission is to provide an educational program to middle schoolers on not only the important aspects of financial literacy, but also the knowledge necessary to analyze and understand macroeconomic trends - two areas that are markedly under-taught in early education but are essential skills in today's climate.
+Our mission is to provide an educational program to middle schoolers on not only the important aspects of financial literacy, but also how to use concepts of economic theory for real-world applications and understanding.

 Meet The Founders